The Strange Intimacy of Reading

 No introduction or explanation of who you both are, whatsoever.
 The conversation simply begins, quietly.

-Reading creates a strange form of intimacy.
+Reading creates a strange form of intimacy, a quiet sharing of perception.

 The writer shows you how they see the world.